-MeToo: Priya Ramani’s accusations figment of her imagination, says MJ Akbar
+MeToo: Priya Ramani’s accusations figment of her imagination, MJ Akbar’s lawyer tells court

-Akbar told the court that the allegations caused him ‘great humiliation’ and ‘irreparably damaged his reputation’.
+Akbar’s lawyer told the court that the allegations caused her client ‘great humiliation’ and ‘irreparably damaged his reputation’.

-Former Union minister MJ Akbar on Friday told a Delhi court that journalist Priya Ramani’s allegations of sexual misconduct were “figment of her imagination”, reported Bar and Bench.
+Former Union minister MJ Akbar’s lawyer on Friday told a Delhi court that journalist Priya Ramani’s allegations of sexual misconduct were a “figment of her imagination”, reported Bar and Bench.
 The court was hearing a criminal defamation case Akbar brought against journalist Priya Ramani for accusing him of sexually harassing her in a hotel room in 1993.

-Akbar added that the allegations caused him “great humiliation” and “irreparably damaged his reputation”.
-Senior advocate Geeta Luthra, appearing for Akbar, said the grievances had to be raised then and there.
-“Can you expect a man to answer to something which you allege happened 20-25 years ago?” asked Luthra.
+Akbar’s lawyer Geeta Luthra said in her closing remarks that the allegations caused the BJP leader “great humiliation” and “irreparably damaged his reputation”.
+Luthra said the grievances should have been raised then and there.
+“Can you expect a man to answer to something which you allege happened 20-25 years ago?” asked the lawyer.
 “Why now?
 What is the public good that you are claiming?
 If there is a grievance, it has to be raised then and there before the appropriate authority...
 I don’t want to jump onto a political bandwagon.”

 Luthra said Ramani’s allegations were a part of a “false narrative”.
 She added: “This has caused great humiliation to Akbar and his reputation has been irreparably damaged.
 He developed a reputation and that’s why he was a Minister (of State) of External Affairs.”
 The senior advocate said the country needs people like Akbar.